CrunchyData/pgmonitor/hugo/content/prometheus/_index.md

 ##### Minimum Versions

-pgmonitor assumes to be using Prometheus 2.x.
+pgmonitor assumes to be using at least Prometheus 2.9.x.
 We recommend to always use the latest minor version of Prometheus.

 ##### User and Configuration Directory Installation

-You will need to create a user named `ccp_monitoring` which you can do with the following command:
+You will need to create a system user named `ccp_monitoring` which you can do with the following command:

 ```bash
 sudo useradd ccp_monitoring